Food is the original medicine, drugs are the new kids on the block!

 5- Pour the brine over the garlic cloves and make sure they are totally covered.
 Leave at least 2.5cm of headspace at the top of your jar.
 It's a good idea to add a weight of some sort to keep the garlic submerged.
 A small ziplock bag filled with extra brine works well or a large cabbage leaf or a small glass gu pot.

 6- Put your jar out of direct sunlight but at room temperature for at least 2 weeks.
 I left mine for six weeks.
-You should see small bubbles of carbon dioxide which is a sign that the fermentation is proceeding normally.
+You should see small bubbles of carbon dioxide which is a sign that the fermentation is proceeding normally and the brine will turn cloudy.

 Occasionally some of the garlic cloves turn blue, which is just due to the sulphur compounds and nothing to worry about!!